 Our series What's the Catch with Matthew Evans explored how we can all do our part to ensure the supply of seafood for future generations.
-Here's a few of the tips:
+Here are a few of the tips:

 • When in doubt, buy local: Australian fisheries are in pretty good shape, but 70% of the seafood eaten in Australia is imported, where there's less transparency about fish stocks or the impact of fishing practices.